joaoreboucas1/papyrus_chess/README.md

 $ gcc -o chess chess.c -lraylib -mwindows
 ```

-**NOTE:** the `-mwindows` flag suppresses the terminal from opening every time the application is run.
+**NOTE:** the `-mwindows` flag prevents the terminal from opening every time the application is run.
 For debugging purposes, this flag may be omitted during compilation.
 Check [this issue](https://github.com/raysan5/raylib/issues/324) for building with MSVC.

 The code should be cross-platform so it should compile in both Windows and Linux.